deuli/CobblemonRepel/README.md

 Cobblemon Repel has support for [Cobblemon Spawn Notification](https://modrinth.com/mod/cobblemon-spawn-notification), where it disables the broadcast if the spawned Pokémon was caught by a Repel.

 ## (Neo)Forge?
-No, because [Polymer](https://modrinth.com/mod/polymer) is currently Fabric only.
+I won't port it to NeoForge, due to [Polymer](https://modrinth.com/mod/polymer) being Fabric only.

+Someone did port this mod to NeoForge however!
+You can find it [here](https://modrinth.com/mod/cobblemon-repel-neoreforged).